What are the correct sales titles for a salesperson’s role? What should you call yourself?

 Accounting is a popular professional field that holds immense responsibilities.

-As a practising accounting consultant, you should be able to prepare, reconcile, analyze, interpret, store and communicate the implications of various financial statements to businesses.
+As a practicing accounting consultant, you should be able to prepare, reconcile, analyze, interpret, store and communicate the implications of various financial statements to businesses.

 They must possess a minimum of a university degree in an accounting-related field, professional accreditation from an accounting body, and high professional discipline, as well as a valid business license.